Charles Mallen: History

 The Springfield Brewery was established on the site on the corner of Princes Street and Bull's Creek Road, Mitcham around 1938, greatly expanded in 1941.
 By 1954 the company was in liquidation.

 The "Adelaide Brewery" at Edgecliffe Road, Waverley, New South Wales, did not survive long.
 By 1880 they had stopped advertising, and in 1901 the property was subdivided.

 Other activities

-As a youth Charles participated in various sports, and later was involved in racing horses and greyhounds, winning four Waterloo Cups, though he never placed a wager on the outcome of any race.
+As a youth, Charles participated in various sports, and later was involved in racing horses and greyhounds, winning four Waterloo Cups, though he never placed a wager on the outcome of any race.

-Horses he bred include Lancelot and Modjeska, who won some good races.
+Horses he bred include Lancelot and Modjeska, who won some races.

 Family

 Charles married Maria Matilda Sandwell (25 April 1817 – 10 November 1900) in London on 29 June 1840.
-They had 9 children:
+They had 9 children.